-Contact with developers is a normal and necessary function of the role of an Elected Member.
-However, the nature and frequency of that contact can sometimes lead to allegations or perceptions of bias, influence or even corruption being made towards Elected Members.
-Ensuring that decisionmaking processes are open and transparent reduces the opportunities for such allegations or perceptions to be raised.
+Contact with developers is a normal and necessary function of the role of a Council Member.
+However, the nature and frequency of that contact can sometimes lead to allegations or perceptions of bias, influence or even corruption being made towards Council Members.
+Ensuring that decision-making processes are open and transparent reduces the opportunities for such allegations or perceptions to be raised.

-Elected Members are to record any prescribed contact they have with developers on the City's "Contact with Developers Register" in accordance with the City's Council Member Contact with Developers Policy.
+Council Members are to record any prescribed contact they have with developers on the City's "Contact with Developers Register" in accordance with the City's Council Member Contact with Developers Policy.